bootstrapworld/codemirror-blocks/doc/stylesheet.md

     }

-The rest of this documentation has two sections, describing (i) the parameters you need to set, and (ii) the css classes you can tweak the style of.
+The rest of this documentation has two sections, describing (i) the parameters you can override, and (ii) the css classes you can tweak the style of.

 ## Parameters

 `default-style.less` can take a number of parameters (more specifically `less` variables).
-Here they are, together with some reasonable defaults.
+Here they are, together with their defaults.
 To set these, define them _after_ importing `default-style.less`.
+Parameters you do not set will use their default.

 ### Sizes